SylvanLiu/Memes-Recognition-and-Classification-based-on-CNN/README.md

 # Social-Images(Memes) Recognition and Classification Based on Convolutional Neural Network.

-The folder with name 'labeled_Data' contains a partial dataset of self-labelled memes only for exhibition, which were picked from an around-300GB, 600 thousand unlabled raw memes(If you need that for having some fun, just feel free to contact me);
+The folder with name 'labelled_Data' contains a partial dataset of self-labelled memes only for exhibition, which were picked from an around-300GB, 600 thousand unlabled raw memes(If you need that for having some fun, just feel free to contact me);
 The folder with name 'Img4Test' contains the samples for testing the local python scripts which process and pre-process local memes.

-This project was proposed merely for my personal interest, partially implemented by local python scripts for data processing and pre-processing ,and then deployed on aliyun PAI machine learning platform with online configuration files for training and predicting.
+The project for my Bachelor's dissertation, tries to recognise and classify the 'Social Function Pictures' (memes) by their emotion and content.
+(Includes a self-labelled memes data set).
+It was proposed merely for my personal interest, partially implemented by local python scripts for data processing and pre-processing, and then deployed on Aliyun online PAI machine learning platform with online configuration files for training and predicting.

 #### Key word: Computer Vision; Image Processing; Deep Learning; Convolutional Neural Network; Emotion Recognition ; Affective computing.